openSUSE/news-o-o/_posts/2014-02-22-opensuse-at-scale-12x.markdown

 The big drawing will be held on Sunday at 3:00pm (15:00) and the winner announced on Twitter @SoCalSUSE (winner does not have to be present to claim prizes.
 We will ship within the U.S.)

 Andrew Heintz attended the LPI cram exam course which is a prep course for the LPI exam that will be administered on Sunday.
-The course was 4 hours long and according to Andrew, It was a good primer for the test, and got us prepared for what the test is going to be like.
+The course was 4 hours long and according to Andrew, â€œIt was a good primer for the test, and got us prepared for what the test is going to be like.â€

 To catch everyone's eyes to our booth we will be posing shirtless on a cube...
 Just kidding...
 We will just set up demos of the following: